Australian teenager pleads guilty to a 'terrorism' charge

-SYDNEY (Reuters) - A Melbourne teen arrested after police found explosives at his home pleaded guilty on Monday to a terrorism-related charge, highlighting concerns about youth radicalization following last week’s arrest of a 15-year-old Sydney boy in police raids.
+SYDNEY, Dec 14 (Reuters) - A Melbourne teen arrested after police found explosives at his home pleaded guilty on Monday to a terrorism-related charge, highlighting concerns about youth radicalisation following last week’s arrest of a 15-year-old Sydney boy in police raids.

 The 17-year-old was planning an attack using improvised explosive devices, police said in May when they raided his home in Greenvale, 20 kms (12 miles) north of Australia’s second city, Melbourne.